lag13/dotfiles/personal_documentation/programming/testing.md

 perfect for checking if the application sent the expected requests to the expected services.

+One negative aspect of using a mock service is that if the real service you are emulating changes, then the acceptance tests (since they rely on a mock and not the real thing) but when your service gets deployed it might fail since the real service you rely on has changed.
+In this scenario I suppose it's more the fault of the service (since they broke their API) but still, it would be nice if that could have been caught earlier.

 #### When to Inject Different Functionality Into The Application When Testing

 This should probably be a last resort when it comes to creating a reliable